 Though the scholarship on Amerindian culture and history has progressed substantially in the last several decades, understandings of indigenous identity and, therefore, of the Amerindian presence in places like Cuba, remain, to some extent, under the influence of old paradigms and enduring political need.
-In Cuba, this ambivalent stance is manifested by, on one hand, the assertion of the state and many Cuban archeologists that, because of the history of mestizaje, "there are no absolutely legitimate Indians left in our country."
-On the other hand, the same state has allowed the development and running of a series of annual conferences in eastern Cuba entitled "The Indigenous Legacies of the Caribbean," organized by U.S. and Cuban institutions and facilitated by "Cuba's small but active native population."
-135 contained in Cuba's former "Indian towns" and parishes, among other repositories in the country.
+In Cuba, this ambivalent stance is manifested by, on one hand, the assertion of the state and many Cuban archaeologists that, because of the history of mestizaje, "there are no absolutely legitimate Indians left in our country."
+134 On the other hand, the same state has allowed the development and running of a series of annual conferences in eastern Cuba entitled "The Indigenous Legacies of the Caribbean," organized by U.S. and Cuban institutions and facilitated by "Cuba's small but active native population."
+135

+In his published findings of 1954, Gates observed: "It has been frequently stated that the Indians of Cuba were exterminated by AD 1600, but this is not strictly true."136 The evidence is, as noted, perhaps most compelling where self-identification occurs, but ought also to be corroborated and reinforced by fieldwork conducted, to begin with, in documentary records contained in Cuba's former "Indian towns" and parishes, among other repositories in the country.
 This is important work that, as Maria Elena Díaz and others have pointed out, has yet to be done.
 The events noted here and those that have occurred in the last several decades may reinforce the need to critically re-examine old paradigms about identity, extinction, and transculturation.
-On the presence of Amerindians in Cuba, the evidence strongly suggests that mestizo and other descendants of the Taíno (and/or other Amerindian peoples) survived in significant numbers and under various conditions on the island through the nineteenth and twentieth centuries, whether as "Indios" in pueblos indios, as individuals in cities and towns, or together in vibrant, if "invisible," rural communities like Yateras (invisible until recently).
+On the presence of Amerindians in Cuba, the evidence strongly suggests that mestizo and other descendants of the Taíno (and/or other Amerindian peoples) survived in significant numbers and under various conditions on the island through the nineteenth and twentieth centuries, whether as "Indios" in pueblos indios, as individuals in cities and towns, or together in vibrant, if "invisible" (until recently), rural communities like Yateras.